 Machine Learning for Creativity

-- Priyanka Agrawal, Parag Jain, Abhijit Mishra, Mohak Sukhwani and Anirban Laha.
+- Priyanka Agrawal, Parag Jain, Abhijit Mishra, Mohak Sukhwani, Anirban Laha, and Karthik Sankaranarayanan.
 Story Generation from Sequence of Independent Short Descriptions

 - Janani Mukundan and Richard Daskas.
 Watson Beat: Composing Music Using Foresight And Planning